Increasing HIV Testing, Including Rapid Testing, in Substance Abuse Treatment Programs

 NIDA and SAMHSA Partner to Promote Rapid HIV Testing in Treatment Programs

 NIDA and the Substance Abuse Mental Health Services Administration’s (SAMHSA) Addiction Technology Transfer Center Network have partnered to create the “Blending Initiative,” a program to help move findings from drug abuse research into practice in front-line clinical settings.
 The Initiative has produced several user-friendly tools and products on the importance of onsite rapid HIV testing in substance abuse treatment programs.
-These products can be found on the Blending Initiative’s HIV Testing in Substance Abuse Treatment Programs website and include:
+These products can be found on the Blending Initiative’s HIV Testing in Substance Abuse Treatment Programs

 - Video interviews with researchers, treatment providers, and others about the value of onsite rapid HIV testing.